Submitted by on

 2. The moderate security control baseline in NIST Special Publication 800-53

-3. 32 CFR Part 2002, Controlled Unclassified Information, which was still a proposal at that time
+3. 32 CFR Part 2002, Controlled Unclassified Information, which was still a proposal when the standard was being developed

 Extending the protection of controlled unclassified information resident in non-government information systems and organizations was a critical step in enhancing security.